 Inspector Juzo Megure is also very protective of the kids who hang out with Mouri and of his own subordinates.
 Better shown when he goes It's Personal mode in a case involving young women being attacked: he refuses to let Action Girl Satou act as a decoy once his Berserk Button was pressed, and later took a metal pipe to his head while protecting Sonoko from the culprit.
 It's explained that this comes from one of his first cases, where he failed to protect a schoolgirl posing as a decoy and she almost died.
 Fortunately, the girl got better... and then they gotHappily Married.

 While there are many Papa Wolves and Mama Bears among the Sympathetic Murderers, there was a specially dark take on this trope during a two-part anime only episode.
-A businessman had contacted Kogoro to locate an assassin whom he had hired to kill him, having backed off the deal but not being able to find him and tell him so.
-It turned out that he was using Kogoro and others in a Batman Gambit destined to find and kill said hitman with his own hands, since one of his assassinations jobs led to the accidental death of the tycoon's beloved daughter.
-Conan had to beg the grieving and very pissed off father to not exact said revenge, but he also made sure that the hitman's threat was neutralised and he was taken into custody.
+A businessman named Ushio Bunzou had contacted Kogoro to locate an assassin whom he had hired to kill him, having backed off the deal but not being able to find him and tell him so.
+It turned out that Bunzou was using Kogoro and others in a Batman Gambit destined to find and kill said hitman with his own hands, since one of his assassinations jobs led to the accidental death of the tycoon's beloved daughter Chisato.
+Conan had to beg the grieving and very pissed off Bunzou to not exact said revenge and damn himself in the name of his little girl, but he also made sure that the hitman's threat was neutralised and he was taken into custody.

 Dragon Ball and its sequels have a lot of dads, but the grand master of this trope is Piccolo, to the point where his constant and epically badass rescues of his pupil Gohan become something of a Running Gag.